Inside: Who are you? Activity in Spanish. Identity activity for Spanish class.

 - Once the timer goes off, have students pick the two words that most define them.

-- Students walk around the room doing hands up, pair up to find partners.
-(If they need a partner, they raise hand, and high five someone else to identify partners).
+- Students walk around the room doing hands up, and pair up to find partners.
+(If they need a partner, they raise hand, and high-five someone else to identify partners).

 - In partners say the chosen two words.
 If either of the words match, students put a thumb up for each match.

 - This repeats until students have ten partners.